Terms and Conditions

 Please read these booking conditions carefully, they form an important part of the contract for your holiday.
-All holidays advertised on our website are operated by Magic of Maldives, a trading name of Magic Me There Limited, registered number 08490639 (hereinafter called ‘the Company’, ‘we’, ‘us’ or ‘our’), and registered office at 5 Winchendon Road, Teddington, Middlesex TW11 0SU, England and are sold subject to the following conditions:
+All holidays advertised on our website are arranged by Magic Me There Limited, (trading name Magic of Maldives) registered number 8490639 (hereinafter called ‘the Company’, ‘we’, ‘us’ or ‘our’), and registered office at Central House, 124 High Street, Hampton Hill, Middlesex TW12 1NS, England and are sold subject to the following conditions:

 Insurance: Please Note: Adequate and valid travel insurance is compulsory for all our travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.